 This qualification is primarily designed to support progression to employment after further study at university.
-However, it also supports learners who choose to progress directly to employment, as the transferable knowledge, understanding and skills will give learners an advantage in applying for a range of entry level roles or 'school leaver' industry training programmes and Higher Apprenticeships in areas such as sport and fitness training, coaching, and sports performance research.
-Accompanying subjects that would support learners' progression to these Higher Apprenticeships, could include A Level Mathematics or Biology, BTEC Level 3 Extended Certificate in Business.
+However, it also supports learners who may choose to progress directly to employment, as the transferable knowledge, understanding and skills will give learners an advantage in applying for entry level roles or 'school leaver' industry training programmes and Higher Apprenticeships in areas such as sport and fitness training, coaching, and sports performance research.

 In addition to the sector-specific content, the requirements of the qualification will mean that learners develop the transferable and higher order skills which are valued by higher education providers and employers.
-For example, the study of field- and laboratory-based fitness testing requires learners to carry out laboratory-based sport science tests, and then to analyse and draw conclusions from their findings.
-This activity requires the application of the higher order skills of analysis, evaluation and justification.
+For example, the study of applied research methods and the research project require learners to carry out individual research and to give evidence in a sport science context, evaluating and justifying their findings.

-The qualification is intended to carry UCAS points and is recognised by higher education providers as meeting admission requirements for many relevant sports and sport-related courses, for example:
+The qualification is intended to carries UCAS points and is recognised by higher education providers as meeting admission requirements for many relevant courses, for example: